North Carolina GOP fails to override 'born alive' bill veto

 Bill supporters attempted a full-court press before Wednesday's vote, bringing in two women who said they had survived unsuccessful abortions in the 1970s and 1980s.

-"Everyone has value," Gianna Jessen said at a Legislative Building news conference before the vote, describing a 1977 saline abortion in California that she survived.
+"Everyone has value," Gianna Jensen said at a Legislative Building news conference before the vote, describing a 1977 saline abortion in California that she survived.
 "I'm so grateful to be alive."

 Still, the frequency of doctors neglecting these live infants is unclear.